-Today we’re pleased to announce the rollout of several new enhancements to SharePoint Online team sites in Office 365, including deeper integration with Office 365 Groups.
+Today Microsoft announce the roll-out of several new enhancements to SharePoint Online team sites in Office 365, including deeper integration with Office 365 Groups.
 These enhancements will begin rolling out to Office 365 First Release customers next week.

 The home page of a SharePoint Online modern team site gives you immediate visibility into site activity and important documents, with quick access to Office 365 Groups, its members and associated Office 365 apps.

 Team site publishing pages and new web parts

 Modern team site pages are fast, easy to author and support rich multimedia content.
 And pages look great on any device, in a browser or from within the SharePoint app.
 Using pages is a great way to communicate and share your ideas—such as status and trip reports, how-to write-ups, know-before-you-go guides and frequently asked questions.

 Team site publishing pages are easily created in your browser when you click New within a SharePoint Online team site.

 SharePoint pages are built with web parts, which you can customize according to your needs.
 You can add documents, videos, images, site activities, Yammer feeds and more.
 Just click the + sign and pick a web part from the toolbox to add content to your page.
 The new “highlighted content” web part lets you set criteria so that specific content will automatically and dynamically populate in that area of the page.
 And using the SharePoint Framework, developers can build custom web parts that will show up right in the toolbox.

 The toolbox allows you to add web parts to your SharePoint page.